FlowWest/cvpiaHabitat/data-raw/watershed/CVPIAHabitat_Documentation_Edits_Protocol.md

 **Spreadsheet location:** cvpiaHabitat > data-raw > modeling_exists.csv

-**Spreadsheet description:** This spreadsheet indicates if modeling exists for each species and each lifestage in every watershed.
+**Spreadsheet description:** This spreadsheet indicates if modeling exists for each species and each life stage in every watershed.
 The columns are broken into Fall Run (FR), Spring Run (SR), and Steelhead (ST), and then broken into spawning, fry, juvenile, and for Steelhead, adult (ST_adult).
 There are also 3 columns that specify whether or not rearing, spawning, or floodplain regional approximations were used in the absence of modeling data. **It is important to update this spreadsheet if new modeling becomes available**.

 * **NA:** the species is not present in the watershed
 * **FALSE:** the species is present, but habitat modeling does not exist for the stream – typically estimated using a proxy species or scaling method